David Stephenson (photographer): Work

 Stephenson moved to Australia in 1982 to take up a junior teaching position at the University of Tasmania School of Art, at the encouragement of Thomas Joshua Cooper, who had been teaching a summer school there.
 Agreeing to stay only for two years, in 1984 he was made a tenured faculty member and led the photography program at the school, along with later positions as postgraduate coordinator and research coordinator, until his retirement from teaching in 2013.

 Stephenson has worked on many long-term overlapping projects in his pursuit of the photographic representation of the sublime in time and space, using a variety of medium format and large format cameras and film types, and more recently digital photography.

 An exploration of the relationship of photography to time has been a recurrent theme in his work, both through the use of long exposures, and the compositing of sequential exposures.
+Art historian Helen Ennis remarks that; "Stephenson has tracked the movements of stars through the night sky in his 1995-6 series which reveals his self-declared commitment to an art of transcendence."
 His photographic series include New Monuments (1979-81), Composite Landscapes (1982-88), Clouds (1990-93), Vast (1990-91), The Ice (1991-92), Domes (1993-2005), Vaults (2003-09), Star Drawings (1995-2009), Drowned (2001-02), Marking Time (2003-05), Light Cities (2005-13), Time Slice (2014-22), and Survivors (2019-22).